-- (a) "Neglect" means either of the following: - (1) The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise. - (2) The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following: - (1) Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter.
+- (a) "Neglect" means either of the following: - 1.
+The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise.

-- (2) Failure to provide medical care for physical and mental health needs.
-No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - (3) Failure to protect from health and safety hazards. - (4) Failure to prevent malnutrition or dehydration. - (5) Failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to - (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health.
+- 2. The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following: - 1.
+Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter. - 2.
+Failure to provide medical care for physical and mental health needs.
+A person shall not be deemed neglected or abused for the sole reason that the person voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - 3.
+Failure to protect from health and safety hazards. - 4.
+Failure to prevent malnutrition or dehydration. - 5.
+Substantial inability or failure of an elder or dependent adult to manage personal finances. - 6.
+Failure of an elder or dependent adult to satisfy any of the needs specified in paragraphs (1) to (5), inclusive, for themselves as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health. - (c) Neglect includes being homeless if the elder or dependent adult is also unable to meet any of the needs specified in paragraphs (1) to (5), inclusive, of subdivision (b).

-15610.63.
 "Physical abuse" means any of the following:

-- (a) Assault, as defined in Section 240 of the Penal Code. - (b) Battery, as defined in Section 242 of the Penal Code. - (c) Assault with a deadly weapon or force likely to produce great bodily injury, as defined in Section 245 of the Penal Code. - (d) Unreasonable physical constraint, or prolonged or continual deprivation of food or water. - (e) Sexual assault, that means any of the following: - (1) Sexual battery, as defined in Section 243.4 of the Penal Code. - (2) Rape, as defined in Section 261 of the Penal Code. - (3) Rape in concert, as described in Section 264.1 of the Penal Code. - (4) Spousal rape, as defined in Section 262 of the Penal Code. - (5) Incest, as defined in Section 285 of the Penal Code. - (6) Sodomy, as defined in Section 286 of the Penal Code. - (7) Oral copulation, as defined in Section 287 or former Section 288a of the Penal Code. - (8) Sexual penetration, as defined in Section 289 of the Penal Code. - (9) Lewd or lascivious acts as defined in paragraph (2) of subdivision (b) of Section 288 of the Penal Code. - (f) Use of a physical or chemical restraint or psychotropic medication under any of the following conditions: - (1) For punishment. - (2) For a period beyond that for which the medication was ordered pursuant to the instructions of a physician and surgeon licensed in the State of California, who is providing medical care to the elder or dependent adult at the time the instructions are given.
+- (a) Assault, as defined in Section 240 of the Penal Code. - (b) Battery, as defined in Section 242 of the Penal Code. - (c) Assault with a deadly weapon or force likely to produce great bodily injury, as defined in Section 245 of the Penal Code. - (d) Unreasonable physical constraint, or prolonged or continual deprivation of food or water. - (e) Sexual assault, that means any of the following: - 1.
+Sexual battery, as defined in Section 243.4 of the Penal Code. - 2.
+Rape, as defined in Section 261 of the Penal Code, or former Section 262 of the Penal Code. - 3.
+Rape in concert, as described in Section 264.1 of the Penal Code. - 4.
+Incest, as defined in Section 285 of the Penal Code. - 5.
+Sodomy, as defined in Section 286 of the Penal Code. - 6.
+Oral copulation, as defined in Section 287 or former Section 288a of the Penal Code. - 7.
+Sexual penetration, as defined in Section 289 of the Penal Code.

+- 8. Lewd or lascivious acts as defined in paragraph (2) of subdivision (b) of Section 288 of the Penal Code. - (f) Use of a physical or chemical restraint or psychotropic medication under any of the following conditions: - 1.
+For punishment. - 2.
+For a period beyond that for which the medication was ordered pursuant to the instructions of a physician and surgeon licensed in the State of California, who is providing medical care to the elder or dependent adult at the time the instructions are given. - 3.
+For any purpose not authorized by the physician and surgeon.